 De Chavez, J. “Positive Affects”.
 Oxford Bibliographies in Literary and Cultural Theory.
-Oxford University Press (under contract, expected 2021)
+Oxford University Press (under contract)

 Velasco, J., De Chavez, J. & Pacheco, V. “Absurdly Witty and Wittily Absurd: Reflections on Camp in Joey Gosiengfiao’s Temptation Island (1980)”.
 Critical Cultural Studies (forthcoming 2020)

 De Chavez, J. & Lin, C. (2020) “the faithful work of drowning.”: A Reparative Reading of Ocean Vuong’s “Telemachus”.
 The Explicator.
 DOI: https://doi.org/10.1080/00144940.2020.1732280

 De Chavez, J. & Pacheco, V. (2020) “‘…use and name and fame’: Happiness and Utility in Alfred Lord Tennyson’s ‘Merlin and Vivien’”.
 ANQ.
 DOI: https://doi.org/10.1080/0895769X.2020.1743638

 Montefrio, M., De Chavez, J. Contreras, A. & Erasga, D. (2020) “Hybridities and Awkward Constructions in Philippine Locavorism: Reframing Global-Local Dynamics Through Assemblage Thinking” Food, Culture, & Society.
 DOI: https://doi.org/10.1080/15528014.2020.1713428